TL;DR

 What is the fastest way to manage a help desk team without burning people out?

-Fix intake and routing first so tickets arrive complete and land with the right owner.
+Fix the intake and routing first so tickets arrive complete and are assigned to the correct owner.
 BlueHub enforces conditional forms, routes by skill and risk, and keeps SLAs visible, which shortens response times without asking agents to sprint all day.

 How can we raise customer satisfaction without adding headcount?